tmartin-m/datafun-04-notebooks/03-repeatable-workflow/04b-activate-and-run-jupyter-notebook.md

 3. Save your notebook periodically to avoid losing progress.
 Or make sure the File / Autosave option is on.

+## AS-NEEDED: If `.venv` packages (e.g., `pandas`) are not recognized

+1. Create a `.vscode` folder in your project.
+2. Add a `settings.json` file.
+3. Copy the full content from our shared [`.vscode/settings.json`](./.vscode/settings.json).
+4. Close and reopen your notebook.
+5. Activate the `.venv` environment.
+6. Verify or set the kernel as needed.

 ## AS-NEEDED: Restart

 You may need to exit the notebook and restart the kernel periodically for best results.
 As needed, reopen, restart, and run all to verify.